 Damn it.
 I try so hard these days to resist doing things that don't make me money.
-I really do.
+I do.
 But sometimes I make an exception and today is going to be one of those days.

 For the record, I love Debra Mastaler.
 She's been on SEO conference panels since before there were dozens upon dozens of conferences surrounding the topic and well before anyone started insisting that “more women” be on them.
 She made the cut because she was – and is – extremely talented at what she does.
-I admit I am kind of surprised she backs the premise of the above article.
-But, I guess there had to be something we'd disagree on after nearly a decade of harmony in opinions. ;-)
+I admit I am surprised she backs the premise of the above article.
+But, I guess there had to be something we'd disagree on after nearly a decade of harmony in opinions.

 The newest target under attack is the Edge Conference.
 At the time that I am writing this, 22 of the 23 speakers are male (the one female speaker had yet to submit a photo, so if you click through to The Atlantic's article, you won't see her in the screen grab).
 The article suggests to all men who aren't “women haters” (my summation, not a quote in the article) that they should refuse to speak on conference panels in the tech industry unless at least one woman is on the panel with them.